sigurasg/GhidraMC6800/README.md

 # GhidraMC6800

-A Ghidra extension for the Motorola MC6800 and related MCU.
+A Ghidra extension for the Motorola MC6800 and related MCUs.

 ![Disassembly](screenshot.png)